Adroiti/docs-for-code-review-tools/tfsec/aws-lambda-restrict-source-arn.md

 For S3, this should be the ARN of the S3 Bucket.
 For CloudWatch Events, this should be the ARN of the CloudWatch Events Rule.
 For API Gateway, this should be the ARN of the API

-**Resolution**: Always provide a source arn for Lambda permissions.
+**Resolution**: Always provide a source ARN for Lambda permissions.

 ## Examples